Guidelines

 Gipp Ludcke was born in Saint Peter, Minnesota, where he attended Gustavus Adolphus College.
 He graduated from the Harvard Business School in 1925.
 Eleanor Ludcke was born and raised in Portland, Maine, attended Westbrook Junior College, now part of the University of New England, and graduated from Lesley College (now Lesley University) in Cambridge, Massachusetts.

-As beneficiaries of a healthy upbringing, excellent educations and good health, the Ludckes lived long and productive lives, and created the foundation to assist individuals to realize their full potential as contributing members of our great society.
+As beneficiaries of a healthy upbringing, excellent education, and good health, the Ludckes lived long and productive lives and created the foundation to assist individuals in realizing their full potential as contributing members of our great society.

 Mission

-To identify and support charitable endeavors which provide needed resources and services to children and families, with an emphasis on emotional and physical health, education and social development.
+To identify and support charitable endeavors that provide needed resources and services to children and families, with an emphasis on emotional and physical health, education, and social development.

 Eligibility